mkielo3/inekf/docs/usage/install.rst

             make
             sudo make install

-        Tests, examples, and the python binding can all be disabled with the following options when running cmake.
+        Tests, examples, and the python binding can all be enabled with the following options when running cmake.
 Note all are disabled by default.

         .. code:: bash